Oracle-Efficient Online Learning and Auction Design: Online Auction Design

-Examples of such environments include \emph{unit-demand} bidders and \emph{single-minded} bidders in settings such as \emph{hypergraph pricing}, where bidders seek hyper-edges in a hypergraph, and its variant \emph{the highway problem}, where bidders seek hyperedges between sets of contiguous vertices~\cite{balcan2006approximation,guruswami2005profit}.
-We describe some of these problems in more detail later on.
+Examples of such environments include \emph{unit-demand} bidders and \emph{single-minded} bidders in settings such as \emph{hypergraph pricing}, where bidders seek hyperedges in a hypergraph, and its variant \emph{the highway problem}, where bidders seek hyperedges between sets of contiguous vertices~\cite{balcan2006approximation,guruswami2005profit}.

-We represent by $\mathcal{P}_m$ the class of all such envy-free item pricing auctions where all the prices are strictly positive multiples of $1/m$, i.e., $a_\ell\in \{1/m,\ldots, m/m\}$ for all $\ell$.
+We represent by $\mathcal{P}_m$ the class of all such envy-free item-pricing auctions where all the prices are strictly positive multiples of $1/m$, i.e., $a_\ell\in \{1/m,\ldots, m/m\}$ for all $\ell$.
 Next, we discuss the construction of an implementable and admissible translation matrix $\mGamma$.
 Consider a bid profile where one bidder has value $v$ for bundle $\vec e_\ell$ and all other bidders have value $0$ for all bundles.
 The revenue of auction $\vec a$ on such a bid profile is $a_\ell \mathbf{1}_{(v \geq a_\ell)}$.
-Note the similarity to the case of VCG auctions with bidder-specific reserve prices $\vec r$, where bid profiles with a single non-zero valuation $v_i$ and revenue $r_i \mathbf{1}_{(v_i\geq r_i)}$ were used to create an implementable construction for $\mGamma$.
+Note the similarity to the case of VCG auctions with bidder-specific reserve prices $\vec r$, where bid profiles with a single non-zero valuation $v_i$ yielding the revenue $r_i \mathbf{1}_{(v_i\geq r_i)}$ were used to create an implementable construction for $\mGamma$.
 We show that a similar construction works for $\P_m$.

-\textbf{Construction of $\mGamma$:}~Let $\mGamma^{\textsc{IP}}$ be a $|\P_m| \times (k \lceil \log m \rceil)$ binary matrix, where the $\ell^{\text{th}}$ collection of $ \lceil \log m \rceil$ columns correspond to the binary encoding of the auction's price for item $\ell$.
-More formally, for any $\ell\le k$ and $\beta\le\lceil\log m\rceil$, $\Gamma^{\textsc{IP}}_{\vec a \col}$ is the $\bit^{\text{th}}$ bit of (the integer) $m a_\ell$, where $\col = (\ell-1) \lceil \log m \rceil + \bit$.
+\paragraph{Construction of $\,\mGamma$:} Let $\mGamma^{\textsc{IP}}$ be a $|\P_m| \times (k \lceil \log m \rceil)$ binary matrix, where the $\ell^{\text{th}}$ collection of $ \lceil \log m \rceil$ columns correspond to the binary encoding of the auction's price for item $\ell$.
+More formally, for any $\ell\le k$ and $\beta\le\lceil\log m\rceil$, $\Gamma^{\textsc{IP}}_{\vec a, \col}$ is the $\bit^{\text{th}}$ bit of (the integer) $m a_\ell$, where $\col = (\ell-1) \lceil \log m \rceil + \bit$.
 Next, we show that $\mGamma^{\textsc{IP}}$ is admissible and implementable.
 The proof of the following lemma is analogous to that of Lemma~\ref{lem:impl_individual} and appears in Appendix~\ref{app:impl_envy} for completeness.

-\begin{lemma} $\mGamma^{\textsc{IP}}$ is $(2, 1)$-admissible and implementable with complexity $m$. \end{lemma}
+\begin{lemma} $\mGamma^{\textup{\textsc{IP}}}$ is $1$-admissible and implementable with complexity $m$. \end{lemma}